keanehatescoding/strathmore_docs/First year Second Semimester Notes/OOP/Inheritance.md

-When one class borrows the attributes and behavior of another class.
+This is when one class borrows(inherits) the attributes and methods of another class.
-1. Parent/ Super class = class that is inherited from
+1. __Parent/ Super class__ is class that was lends its attributes and methods.
-2. Child/ Sub class that inherits
+2. __Child/ Sub class__ is that borrows the attributes and methods.
 ## Parent class
 Class name = Person
 __Attributes__